neverbreath/diploma-k8s/README.md

 ## Manual Deployment (Without Vagrant)

-If you prefer to deploy the environment manually (e.g., on existing machines), refer to [docs/manual-deploy.md](docs/manual-deploy.md).
+If you prefer to deploy the environment manually (e.g., on existing machines), use [/docs/manual-deploy.md](/docs/manual-deploy.md).
 It describes all steps corresponding to the technical part of the diploma project.

-## Alignment with the Diploma Project

-This repository fully implements all stages described in the technical section of the diploma:

-- ✅ Docker installation on Alt Linux.
-- ✅ Creation of test applications (frontend/backend) and image building.
-- ✅ Kubernetes cluster initialization (kubeadm) and Flannel setup.
-- ✅ Configuration of a private Docker Registry with TLS.
-- ✅ Declarative application deployment and scaling.
-- ✅ Implementation of security measures (RBAC, NetworkPolicy, Pod Security Standards, capability restrictions, Docker Content Trust – optional).
-- ✅ Installation and configuration of Kubernetes Dashboard.
-- ✅ Verification of service availability from the client machine.